Editor’s note: This article is being updated as more information is made available.

 Current cases of coronavirus in Sevier County

-According to the Sevier County website, as of April 16, 2021, in Sevier County there are currently:
+According to the New York Times, as of August 9, 2021, in Sevier County there are currently 14,392 confirmed and probable cases.

 Most places of business around the Smoky Mountains have been either partially or fully reopened.